 We love sanity testing because it offers several benefits such as speedy evaluation of the quality of software release.
 It allows you to save time and effort by timely taking the decision to stop testing if it cannot pass through even the sanity testing.
 Sanity testing enhances the regression testing and verifies the application meets the user requirements after the implemented changes.
 Sanity testing is also used to give a quick status about the release and plan the next tasks accordingly.

 What are your views on ‘Sanity Testing’?
-How important is it to perform sanity testing?
+How important is it to perform sanity?
 Did you find it useful in your project?
 Do let us know about your opinion in the comment section below.